Gas chromatography

 GC vs HPLC - which method to choose?

-High-Performance Liquid Chromatography (HPLC) is an alternative technique to GC which uses similar, albeit slightly different, principles.
+High-performance liquid chromatography (HPLC) is an alternative technique to GC, based on similar, albeit slightly different, principles.
 Where GC uses an inert gas as a mobile phase, HPLC instead uses a variety of solvents.
-This means that the mixture which is to be separated will have more interaction with the mobile phase, making it more important for the separation process.
+This means that the mixture to be separated will have more interaction with the mobile phase, making it more important for the separation process.

-GC analysis is mostly used for the separation of volatile compounds, which are either gaseous at room temperature or can be readily vaporized.
-This makes it ideal for the separation of air samples, pharmaceuticals, and environmental samples.
+GC analysis is best suited for the separation of volatile compounds, which are either gaseous at room temperature or can be readily vaporized.
+This makes GC-based methods ideal for air quality analysis and VOC testing of construction materials, pharmaceuticals, consumer products, and environmental samples.

 HPLC is instead used for the separation of components based on their polarity, meaning that it is more appropriate for inorganic ions and larger molecules, such as polymers and proteins, which are difficult to vaporize.